 There is some great things happening in Edmonton: a recent masters graduate from Leeds Beckett University specialising in play and playwork and a whole host of projects built upon the embers of a previous playwork movement.
 Keep going Edmonton – we look forward to hearing about your playful adventures.

 To hear more about our tour, please visit our dedicated tour page.
-To find out more about our daily adventures, check out our facebook and twitter.
-Don’t forget to also check out our website www.popupadventureplay.org.
+To find out more about our daily adventures, check out our Facebook and Twitter.